sachinbasyal/sachinbasyal/README.md

 <h3 align="left">👩‍💻  About Me</h3>

   - 👀 I’m interested in Data Analytics, Data Science, Python, SQL, and Java.
-  - 🌱 Currently learning Data Science and Engineering and Software Programming.
+  - 🌱 Currently pursuing MS-Computer Science with Specialization in Data Analytics, and learning Software Programming.
   - 🔭 Working on fundamentals of (Cloud) DevOps Platform.
   - ⚡ Proficient in IT/ICT domain: Streaming Media, DTH, OTT, IPTV, DVB-S2/T2/C, Communications Technology, and Broadcast Media Services.
   - 📫 How to reach me: sachinbasyal@gmail.com